mediocreokra/amblr/README.md

 - Express 4.13.4
 - Angular 1.4.3 with Ionic 1.2.4
 - Node 4.4.2

-###NPM Modules
+- Google Maps API

+### NPM Modules and Bower Components

-(For complete details, see package.json files in Server and Client folders, and bower.json in Client folder)
+For complete details, see package.json files in Server and Client folders, and bower.json in Client folder.

-- Ionic 1.7.14
-- Cordova 6.1.1
-- ios-sim 5.0.8
-- ios-deploy 1.8.5
-- Apple XCode
-- Java SE Development Kit 7 or later
-- Android Standalone SDK Tools
-- Node 4.4.2
-- Express 4.13.4
-- Karma
-- Karma-Jasmine
-- Karma-Chrome-Launcher
-- MongoDB 2.1.16
-- Grunt
-- Gulp 3.9.1
-- Mocha
-- Chai
-- Sinon
-- Winston
-- Morgan

-###Bower Components
-- ngCordova
-- angular-mocks 1.4.3

 ## Development